wamp-proto/wamp-proto/rfc/text/basic/bp_transports.md

 In all such cases WAMP implementations:

- - MUST close the WAMP session by disposing any allocated subscriptions/registrations for that particular client and without waiting for or processing any messages subsequently received from the peer,
+1. MUST send an `ABORT` message to the offending client, having reason `wamp.error.protocol_violation` and optional attributes in ABORT.Details such as a human readable error message.
- - SHOULD also drop the WAMP connection at transport level (recommended to prevent denial of service attacks)
+2. MUST close the WAMP session by disposing any allocated subscriptions/registrations for that particular client and without waiting for or processing any messages subsequently received from the peer,

-WAMP Router implementations also MUST send an `ABORT` message to the offending client, having reason `wamp.error.protocol_violation` and optional attributes in ABORT.Details such as a human readable error message.
+3. SHOULD also drop the WAMP connection at transport level (recommended to prevent denial of service attacks)